kellyjadams/data-analytics-resources/README.md

 ## Books

 ### Data Careers
-- [Storytelling with Data](https://a.co/d/7ZkLYj1) by Cole Nussbaumer Knaflic
 - [Ace the Data Science Interview](https://a.co/d/64kIImN) by Nick Singh and Kevin Huo
 - [How to Become a Data Analyst](https://a.co/d/3BUp5m4)  by Annie Nelson